chaopeng/ph/README.md

 ## Install

+0. Install golang.
 1. Install [nerd fonts](https://github.com/ryanoasis/nerd-fonts), I am using `Hack Nerf fonts`, not all fonts works good on my environment.
-2. run `./install.sh`.
-Please ensure ~/go/bin in PATH.
+2. run `./install.sh` to install.
 3. (Optional) You can custom your prompt color scheme.
 Copy or link `ph.example.conf` to ~/.ph.

 ### Setup for fish